csutihu/Domoticz_plugin_for_Smasung_Washer_Dryer/README.md

 # Samsung SmartThings Washer / Dryer – Universal Domoticz Plugin

-This Domoticz Python plugin retrieves and displays the **status of Samsung washing machines and tumble dryers** via the **SmartThings Cloud API**.
+This Domoticz Python plugin retrieves and displays the **status of Samsung washing machines and dryers** via the **SmartThings Cloud API**.

 The plugin is **universal**: